 The Cathode Bypass Capacitor calculator shows that there is almost 7dB bass cut due to negative feedback from cathode degeneration.

 The 5000pF bright bypass capacitor allows treble to bleed through the attenuation of the volume control when it is turned down.
 This is motivated by human perception — the ear is more sensitive to midrange than it is to bass or treble.
-A volume control gets hit with a double whammy for treble, because the top of the potentiometer adds series resistance to increase treble attenuation caused by Miller capacitance.
+A volume control gets hit with a double whammy for treble, because the top of the potentiometer adds series resistance to increase treble attenuation caused by Miller capacitance.1

 The Cathode Bypass Capacitor calculator shows that the boost is not as dramatic as in the first stage bright channel because the cathode resistor has a smaller value.

+(The cathode follower is a light AC load, so we're using an arbitrarily high value for RG: 10MΩ.)
 According to the 12AX7 calculator, for a plate supply voltage of 275V, a 100kΩ plate load resistor, and an 820Ω cathode resistor, the DC grid bias is a very warm -1V.

 The DC plate voltage is only 152V, which facilitates a reduction in grid-to-ground voltage for the DC-coupled cathode follower driven by this stage.
 DC current load on the power supply is about 1.2mA.